edseldim/git_notes/platzi_git_course.md

 <img src="https://snipcademy.com/img/articles/git-fundamentals/three-stages-01.svg" alt="process example">

+### Undo changes

+It's important to know how to undo unwanted changes.
+To go back to a commit, one can do:

+* ``git reset --soft <commit SHA>`` this will go back to the commit and delete all the newer commits from that moment on.

+* ``git reset --mixed <commit SHA>`` this will do the same thing as the previous reset, but the commit included will be in the working directory. (changes won't be applied but the commits after the one we specified will be deleted)

+* ``git reset --hard`` it deletes everything.

+* ``git reflog`` will show all the commit history even if the commits were deleted.
+It should be used before ``git reset --hard <deleted commit SHA>`` to revive a deleted commit.

 ## Commit history and logs

 To have more information about the changes done, one can output various things.

 ``git log`` shows the commit history for the branch we are in.
 To make this a little bit more summarized, one can use ``git log --oneline``.

-``git log`` shows where the current ``HEAD`` of the different branches (or the last commit where they are) is.
+``git log`` shows where the current ``HEAD`` is (or the last commit of the project) is.
 This is important to check the differences between the different branches.

 Another tool git provides is ``git diff <commit A hash> <commit B hash>`` which helps compare two commits to see what differs.